markt75/RPG-Game/README.md

-RPG Game
+##RPG Game

-RPG Game similar to Pokemon.
-Project 2 from Advanced Programming course.
+This project is made using OpenFrameworks library.
+This repository is part of a Programming Assignment for the Advanced Programming Course.